EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (08.02.2005)

-Whether these findings are a real threat for human health very much depends on the arsenic species present in the meat [2].
+Whether these findings are a real threat to human health very much depends on the arsenic species present in the meat [2].
 The US poultry industry [3] and the pharma industry [4] argues that the organic form of arsenic given to chickens isn't toxic.
 Indeed, phenylarsonic organic arsenicals are less toxic than inorganic compounds or aliphatic and other aromatic organic compounds [5].
 "This study appears to be much ado about nothing," says Richard Lobb, the public relations Director of the National Chicken Council.
 He says the less toxic form of arsenic is "used responsibly and safely by poultry producers" [6].

 However, based on the somewhat outdated and at that time preliminary results obtained by Levine [7] and Weiler [8], stating that about 65% of arsenic in poultry meat is inorganic, the researchers found that consumption of chicken meat could alone be responsible for 25% of the tolerable daily intake of 2 µg/kg/day of inorganic arsenic (WHO 1983) [1].
 In contrast, using a modern hyphenated technique (IC-ICP-MS), Zbinden et al. reported in a publication from 2000 [9], that about 68% of the arsenic found in chicken was arsenobetaine.
 To make the picture a bit more complicated, there is some indication that cooking the meat may create additional toxic arsenic by-products [10].

-It seems, that such contrasting results call for further investigation of arsenic speciation in chicken tissues both in fresh and cooked meat.
+It seems, that such contrasting results call for further investigation of arsenic speciation in chicken tissues, both in fresh and cooked meat.

 Anyhow, how did the arsenic get into the chickens?
-According to the US Food and Drug Administration arsenic compounds are extensively added to the feed of animals--particularly chickens and pigs--to make them grow faster [11,12].
+According to the US Food and Drug Administration, arsenic compounds are extensively added to the feed of animals--particularly chickens and pigs--to make them grow faster [11,12].
 Most broiler chickens (which constitute 99% of the chicken meat that people eat) are fed arsenic in the United States [11,13].
 Most of the animals are so heavily infested with internal parasites that adding arsenic to the feed can result in a "stunning" increase in growth rates [14].

 Since the 1970s, the American poultry industry has used certain arsenic-based ingredients as chicken feed additives.
 The three major compounds in this class are arsinilic acid, roxarsone (4-hydroxy-3-nitrophenylarsonic acid), and nitarsone (4-nitro-phenylarsonic acid) [5].
 Roxarsone is currently the most commonly used arsenical compound in poultry feed in the United States, with a usage of 23 to 45 grams of chemical per ton of feed for broiler chickens for increased weight gain, feed efficiency, improved pigmentation, and prevention of parasites [12,16].
 Roxarsone is used in turkeys as well as chickens [17].
 By design, most of the chemical is excreted virtually unchanged in the manure [11,16,18].